Why using Kotlin Coroutines?

-All those functions like
+All these functions, like

-subscribe need to be learned.
+subscribe, need to be learned.
 Cancelling needs to be explicit.
 Functions need to return objects wrapped inside

 This code is truly concurrent and has no memory leaks, but we need to introduce RxJava functions such as

-flatMap, packing a value into
+flatMap, pack a value into

 Using Kotlin coroutines

 The core functionality that Kotlin coroutines introduce is the ability to suspend a coroutine at some point and resume it in the future.
 Thanks to that, we might run our code on the Main thread and suspend it when we request data from an API.
 When a coroutine is suspended, the thread is not blocked and is free to go, therefore it can be used to change the view or process other coroutines.
 Once the data is ready, the coroutine waits for the Main thread (this is a rare situation, but there might be a queue of coroutines waiting for it); once it gets the thread, it can continue from the point where it stopped.